 The proposed Common European Sales Law - useful links

 On 11 October 2011, the European Commission published a proposal for a Common European Sales Law (or "CESL") which traders may choose to use to govern their cross-border contracts.
 Following a reference from the Ministry of Justice and the Department of Business, Innovation and Skills, the Scottish Law Commission and the Law Commission of England and Wales published joint advice on the advantages and problems of the CESL.
-A summary of that advice can be found here
+A summary of that advice can be found here.
+This page provides a list of links to the key documents and background materials referred to in the advice.

 THE PROPOSED CESL